Belly Putter

 Like the Long Putter it is not the first choice of most golfers.
-Rather they gravitate to it because they are putting badly.
+Rather they gravitate to it because they are putting badly or have a bad back.

 It offers them partial relief from an errant putting stroke because it can eliminate certain degrees of freedom, and the errors associated with them.